jasonliang-dev/spry/musings.md

 I barely know how SIMD works.

-## Archive
+## Virtual File System

-The `Archive` type acts like a virtual file system.
 You *could* read files directly (`io.open` for Lua, `fopen` for C/C++), but don't.
 Spry has the ability to load data from a zip archive, where file paths are treated as if they were located in a regular folder.
 This is also the reason why the `require` function in Lua was changed.

 ## Profiling

-For debug builds, or if `USE_PROFILER` was defined when building, a `profile.json` file is produced while running the program.
+For debug builds, or if `USE_PROFILER` was defined during compilation, a `profile.json` file is produced while running the program.
 This file can be loaded in a profiler such as `chrome://tracing/` or https://gravitymoth.com/spall/.